ritkamargoritka/english-for-designers/first-impression/drafts-shortimpression.md

 **Let's tell your story through design!**
 ## 6
-**Buongiorno!** I'm the Marharyta after whom the well-known pizza is named.
+**Buongiorno!** I'm Marharyta after whom the well-known pizza is named.

 The only difference is the spelling.
 I'm a graphic designer and will help you create  different and memorable visual identity and brand.